Talentica/HungryHippos/Readme.md

     /home/hhuser/distr/lib_client/examples-0.7.0.jar spark://67.205.156.149:9091 SumJobType /dir/input
     /home/hhuser/distr/config/client-config.xml /dir/outputSumJob >logs/SumJob.out 2>logs/SumJob.err &

+   **com.talentica.hungryhippos.examples.SumJob** is the class where addition Job is defined. it takes 4 argument first is the *spark-master ip with port* , *application name* ,*client-config* and */dir/outputSumJob* location to save the output file in the cluster*.

 ### Download Output

    To download the output file from the cluster after running job successfully